Networking Interview Questions

 Additionally, this kind of network is frequently used for applications like VPNs and leased lines and allows for direct, secure, and dependable communication between two devices.

-Q. 9: What is OSI Model?
+Q. 9: What is the OSI Model?

 A 7-layer baseline model called the OSI Model (Open Systems Interconnection Model) is employed to explain how information is transferred between two systems or other devices through a suitable network.
 It is not a real network; rather, it is an advanced type.